evgeniiaraz/wiki_project/README.md

 #### LDA

-(I have tried to run hierarchical Dirichlt process on the whole corpus not to limit the number of topics, but it would take around a week :()
+(I have tried to run hierarchical Dirichlet process on the whole corpus not to limit the number of topics, but it would take around a week :()

+To find the order of number of topics in the Wikipedia corpus, the hierarchical Dirichlet process was run on the latest Simple Wiki dump(it has around 1/4 of the number of documents in the whole corpus).
+The overall nummber of topics determined is 147.
+(The resulting model: ```data/simplewiki.hdp_model```)

+The LDA model is trained on 300 topics (also - read up on the Web: for large collections 100-500 should be the right number). (**further experiments can run here to determine the best number of topics**)